not-nexus/shelf-lib-js/README.md

 Then you must construct an object with your search parameters.

     var searchParameters = {
-        search: "artifactName=*",   // Can be a string, an array of strings, or can also be undefined.
+        search: "artifactName=*",   // Can be a string, an array of strings, or can also be undefined (optional).
-        sort: "version, VERSION",
+        sort: "version, VERSION",   // Can be a string or undefined (optional).
-        limit: 3
+        limit: 3                    // Can be a number or undefined (optional).
     };

 Finally, you can perform the search with your constructed parameters: